mreiche/techtree/README.md

 # techtree
-Visualization of a tech tree
+This is a angularJS/bootstrap application for a simple visualization of a tech tree and its dependencies.